-This is a story about memories, feelings, thinking and relationships, therefore, not at all suitable for those seeking adventure and action.
+The End of the World is Bigger than Love is a story about relationships, memories, feelings, dreams, doubts and fears, therefore, not at all suitable for those seeking adventure and action.

-Then there’s the mix of cyber-terrorism, eco-dystopian, speculative fiction and coming-of-age themes with a whiff of romance that might put some readers off.
-This rather unconventional mix, however, worked beautifully for me.
+Then there’s the mix of cyber-terrorism, eco-dystopian, speculative fiction and coming-of-age themes with a whiff of romance.
+This rather unconventional mix, might put some readers off, however, it worked beautifully for me.
 Even the ambiguous ending wasn’t enough to deter me from my glowing, gushing feelings for this book.

 Finally, Summer is pretty verbose.
 She uses lots of words instead of just a few and her energy levels and enthusiasm for everything is pretty high.
 In fact, she comes across as one of those rather annoying teenage girls who talks very loudly, very fast and thinks that everyone wants to know every little thing about her, and they want to know it right now!
 In real life, this would annoy me no end, but here, I found Summer to be rather endearing.

 Both Summer and Winter are great readers, thanks to the library left to them by their mother.
 Their list of desert island books was truly impressive.
 Why did they never try to leave the island for two years?
 I say the books!

 Why would you need the rest of the big bad climate-mess world and the deadly greying, when you could read and reread books like Anne of Green Gables, The Diary of a Young Girl, To Kill a Mockingbird, The Outsiders, The Secret Garden, and Extremely Loud and Incredibly Close to name just a few.